About our team

 Video Assistant

 Yuka Matsudaira is a Japanese Language Conference Interpreter, Washington State Court Registered Japanese Interpreter, and an English to Japanese Translator.
 She holds a Master’s Degree in Conference Interpretation from the Monterey Institute of International Studies in California.
 Yuka was born and raised in Japan, where she worked as an in-house and freelance interpreter/translator for many businesses—including IT companies, law firms, government agencies, non-profit organizations, and TV stations.
 After moving to Seattle in 2002, Yuka has been interpreting and translating for more diversified clientele.
-Her current specialties include law, IT, marketing, engineering, energy, education, entertainment and more.
+Her current specialties include law, IT, marketing, engineering, energy, education, entertainment, and more.
 As a Washington State Court Interpreter, she interprets for local courts and law firms on a regular basis.

 Video Assistant